Self-supervised Deep Unrolled Model with Implicit Neural Representation Regularization for Accelerating MRI Reconstruction: Results

 \subsection{Retrospective Reconstruction}

-For the retrospective experiments, random undersampling masks were used to downsample the data.
-The datasets used in the retrospective experiments, along with the corresponding acceleration rates R, undersampling rates u\_rate, and ACS sizes, are summarized in Table \ref{tab1}.

-Figure. \ref{fig2} displays the retrospective reconstruction results of all comparative methods on a randomly selected knee slice under different acceleration rates R. Quantitative evaluation metrics PSNR and SSIM for reconstruction performance are annotated at the bottom of each reconstructed image.
-Figure. \ref{fig2} also shows local magnified views of the reconstructed images and their corresponding absolute error maps.
-On the far left of the figure, the undersampling masks used for the corresponding acceleration rates are displayed.
-Based on the quantitative metrics, the proposed method, UnrollINR, achieves the best reconstruction performance across all three acceleration rates, significantly outperforming other comparative methods.
+Fig. \ref{fig2} presents the retrospective reconstruction results of all comparative methods on a randomly selected knee slice under different acceleration rates.
+The PSNR and SSIM values are annotated beneath each reconstruction.
+Local magnified views alongside absolute error maps are provided for detailed comparison.
+The undersampling masks are shown at the far left of the figure.
+Based on the quantitative metrics, the proposed UnrollINR achieves the best reconstruction performance across all three acceleration rates, significantly outperforming other comparative methods.
 In terms of visual results, the unsupervised methods ConvDecoder and L1-ESPIRiT exhibit noticeable artifacts and overly smooth outcomes.
 The images reconstructed using IMJENSE show apparent blurring and loss of fine details.
-The unrolled ZS-SSL method effectively removes undersampling artifacts but requires further improvement in detail recovery.
-The supervised algorithm MoDL also exhibits noticeable residual artifacts.
-In contrast, the proposed method UnrollINR effectively eliminates undersampling artifacts and achieves the recovery of fine details.
+The unrolled method ZS-SSL effectively removes undersampling artifacts but requires further improvement in detail recovery.
+The supervised method MoDL also exhibits noticeable artifacts.
+In contrast, the proposed UnrollINR effectively eliminates undersampling artifacts and achieves the recovery of fine details.

-Figure. \ref{fig3} presents the retrospective reconstruction results of all comparative methods on a randomly selected brain slice under different acceleration rates R. Similarly, Figure. \ref{fig3} provides locally magnified views of the reconstructed images and error maps, along with the undersampling masks used for the corresponding acceleration rates.
-According to the quantitative evaluation metrics of the reconstructed images, the proposed UnrollINR method again achieves the best reconstruction performance.
-Visually, the proposed UnrollINR also demonstrates effective artifact removal and fine detail recovery.
+Fig. \ref{fig3} presents the retrospective reconstruction results of all comparative methods on a randomly selected brain slice under different acceleration rates.
+According to the quantitative evaluation metrics of the reconstructed images, the proposed UnrollINR again achieves the best reconstruction performance.
+Visually, UnrollINR also demonstrates effective artifact removal and fine detail recovery.
 The supervised method MoDL shows noticeable residual artifacts at high acceleration rates.
-The unrolled ZS-SSL method loses fine details in its reconstructed images.
+The unrolled method ZS-SSL loses fine details in its reconstructed images.
 Other comparative unsupervised methods exhibit significant noise and residual artifacts.